 Phantom Ranch

-It takes about five hours to reach Phantom Ranch on the mule train or hiking a canyon trail.
-Lodging and meals are provided and rooms are awarded on a lottery system, 14 months in advance.
-Meals can be arranged in advance for those camping with a few days notice.
+It takes about five hours to reach Phantom Ranch on the mule train or by hiking a canyon trail.
+Lodging and meals are provided, and rooms are awarded on a lottery system 14 months in advance.
+With a few days’ notice, meals can be arranged in advance for those camping.

 Top National Park Lodges